RADIO CAROLINE: THE TRUE STORY OF THE BOAT THAT ROCKED by RAY CLARK

 Ray Clark, alias Radio Caroline DJ Mick Williams, on board the mv Ross Revenge.
 Photo courtesy of www.rayradio.co.uk.

-The Pirate Radio Hall of Fame reviews the first edition of ‘Radio Caroline’:
+The Pirate Radio Hall of Fame reviewed the first edition of ‘Radio Caroline’ in 2014:

 Ray Clark knows his stuff!
 He tuned in to Radio Caroline during its first weekend on air at Easter 1964 and became a loyal listener.
 He followed the offshore stations avidly and, in 1977, won top prize in a quiz on the subject held at the Flashback 67 convention.
 It was at this event that Ray met some of the people involved in ‘watery wireless’.
 Friendships developed and, some ten years later, Ray became an offshore disc-jockey himself when he joined Radio Caroline on the mv Ross Revenge, broadcasting as ‘Mick Williams’.